paytonmeuw/IS424GroupProject/README2.md

 a.
 What did you do yesterday?

-Assisted with drafting diagrams.
+Assisted with drafting diagrams and looking at if there’s any way to fix them.
+Specifically, I looked at the cardinality of the activity diagrams.

 b.
 What are you planning to do today?

-Complete diagrams.
+Complete the diagrams with other group members and finalize them.

 c.
 Any problems are you facing?

-Not currently.
+Not sure if the diagrams are similar to what Joseph is looking for and if we are missing anything.

 Yifan